Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Introduction

 \begin{remark} Recall that every lens space admits a unique contact structure $\xi_{std}$ that is tight when pulled back the covering space $S^3$.
 Here we are not considering an orientation on $\xi_{std}$ when we say it is unique.
 On some lens spaces the two orientations on $\xi_{std}$ give the same oriented contact structure and on some they are different. \end{remark}

-\begin{remark} After completing a draft of this paper, the authors discovered that this result was previously proven by Fossati \cite{Fossati19pre} and Golla and Starkston \cite{GollaStarkston19pre}.
+\begin{remark} After completing a draft of this paper, the authors discovered that this result was previously proven by Golla and Starkston \cite[Proposition~A$.2.$]{GollaStarkston19pre}.
+Fossati \cite{Fossati19pre} had previously constrained the topology of fillings of virtually overtwisted contacts structures on a restricted class of lens spaces.
 As the proof we had is considerably different we decided to present it here. \end{remark}

 {\bf Acknowledgements:} We are grateful to Agniva Roy for pointing out the work of Fossati and of Golla and Starkston.
+We also thank Marco Golla, JungHwan Park, and Danny Ruberman for helpful comments on the first version of the paper.
+We are also grateful to the referee for the careful reading of the paper and many helpful suggestions that greatly improved the paper.
 The first author was partially supported by NSF grant DMS-1906414.
 Part of the article was written during the second author's research stay in Montreal in Fall 2019.
-This research visit was supported in part by funding from the Simons Foundation and the Centre de Recherches Mathmatiques, through the Simons-CRM scholar-in-residence program.
+This research visit was supported in part by funding from the Simons Foundation and the Centre de Recherches Math\'ematiques, through the Simons-CRM scholar-in-residence program.
 The second author is grateful to CRM and CIRGET, and in particular to Steve Boyer for their wonderful hospitality.
 The second author was also supported in part by a grant from the Simons Foundation (636841, BT)